Back to Blog

 AI search is growing 527% year-over-year.
 The brands that start optimizing now will dominate their categories while competitors are still figuring out what GEO even means.

-About the Author: This playbook is based on analysis of 680M+ AI citations and hands-on GEO implementations for B2B SaaS companies.
+About the Author: This playbook is based on industry data analyzing 680M+ AI citations and hands-on GEO implementations for B2B SaaS companies.
 Updated January 2026.